Negotiation & Strategic Influence.

 - Custom case studies from your company’s actual negotiations

-- Integration with SM-GT-CS (Game Theory) and SM-AFL (AI Fluency) programmes
+- Integration with SM-GT-CS (Game Theory) & SM-AFL-01 (AI Fluency)

 - LMS deployment on your platform or Sigma’s Academy LMS

-- Executive debrief: board-level summary of team diagnostic results
+- Executive debrief — board-level summary of team diagnostic results

-How SM-NEG-01 Compares
+How SM-NEG-01 Compares.

-| Capability | Harvard PON | Scotwork | Karrass | Sigma NEG-01 |
+| Capability | Harvard PON | Scotwork | Karrass | Sigma SM-NEG-01 |

 |---|---|---|---|---|